nicklee375/Hello-World/README.md

-# ML portfolio
+# Machine Learning portfolio

-Hi there, this is a small collection of my machine learning portfolio to showcase some of machine learning skills with Python
+Hi there, this is a small collection of my machine learning portfolio which I embarked on as a personal hobby.
+Hope you enjoyed it!

 Projects:
 1. Predicting bike rental usage based on weather - SVM and RFR (supervised learning)